congjun-huang/Gaussian-Process-Regression/README.md

         likelihood in terms of
         ![l](https://latex.codecogs.com/svg.latex?l "l") and
         ![\\sigma^2_s](https://latex.codecogs.com/svg.latex?%5Csigma%5E2_s "\sigma^2_s"),
-        so choose an optimization method that does not require the gradient.
+        so I will choose an optimization method that does not require the gradient.
     -   All parameters must be
         ![\\geq 0](https://latex.codecogs.com/svg.latex?%5Cgeq%200 "\geq 0")
         to produce a valid covariance, construct an appropriate `Bounds()` object to aid in the optimization.
-    -   Optimization methods may fail based on the initial guess provided - as such you should initialize at multiple starting points and only keep results which succeed
+    -   Optimization methods may fail based on the initial guess provided - as such I will initialize at multiple starting points and only keep results which succeed
-        -   If all optimization attempts fail then raise a `RuntimeError`.
-        -   Feel free to ignore any warnings that are produced by the optimizer (so long as at least one attempt succeeds)

--   Write a function named `fit()` which takes the following arguments:
+-   I will write a function named `fit()` which takes the following arguments:

     -   `d` - data set to fit (pandas data frame with `x` and `y` columns)